Shop Collated Screws at Tradefix Direct. Quick, productive and efficient. Find collated flooring screws, drywall, decking and more.

 What are collated screws?

-To ‘collate’ is to collect or combine, and that perfectly describes collated screws.
+To ‘collate’ is to collect or combine, and that perfectly describes this type of screw.
 Rather than supplied in boxes of loose screws, the steel or stainless steel screws are gathered together on a long strip, like bullets in a machine gun belt.

 Benefits of collated screws

-Certain types of collated screw are particularly suited to certain applications, but all collated screws offer one major advantage over their loose counterparts: speed.
+Certain types of collated screws are best suited to certain applications, but all of them offer one major advantage over their loose counterparts: speed.
 On major projects, think of the amount of time lost to scooping up handfuls of screws, picking up the ones you drop, orientating them the right way, locating the screwdriver or drive bit in the screw head and so on.

-Collated screws are held uniformly on a single strip, dramatically reducing drive time.
+Screws that are collated hold themselves uniformly on a single strip.
+This dramatically reduces drive time.
 We’ve heard plenty of tradesmen say that the time savings from just one job paid for the collated screwdriver.
 So whilst the strips of screws cost a little more than loose ones, it can be an investment that’s well worth making.

-Speed, productivity and efficiency aren’t the only benefit ether.
-They’re far less demanding than a manual or even electric screwdriver, helping to keep wrist tendon and strain injuries at bay as you drive each screw into wood, flooring, decking and drywall.
+Speed, productivity and efficiency aren’t the only benefits either.
+They’re far less demanding than a manual or even electric screwdriver.
+This helps to keep wrists tendon and strain injuries at bay as you drive each screw into wood, flooring, decking and drywall.